Are there days when you wake up feeling like your voice sounds weaker than usual? Your throat feels sore and tight plus you’re coughing as well.

 Diagnosing Cat Laryngitis

-How Can you Make Your Cat Feel Comfortable At Home?
+How Can I Make My Cat Feel More Comfortable?

 There are a couple of things that you can do at home to make your cat feel more comfortable and help with the recovery process.